 RDS Storage Types

-- RDS storage provides three storage types: Magnetic, General Purpose (SSD), and Provisioned IOPS (input/output operations per second).
+- RDS storage provides three storage types: General Purpose (SSD), Provisioned IOPS (input/output operations per second), and Magnetic.

 - These storage types differ in performance characteristics and price, which allows tailoring of storage performance and cost to the database needs

-- MySQL, MariaDB, PostgreSQL, and Oracle RDS DB instances can be created with up to 6TB of storage and SQL Server RDS DB instances with up to 4TB of storage when using the Provisioned IOPS and General Purpose (SSD)
+- MySQL, MariaDB, PostgreSQL, and Oracle RDS DB instances can be created with up to 64TB of storage, and SQL Server RDS DB instances with up to 16TB of storage when using the Provisioned IOPS and General Purpose (SSD) storage types.